jamiejohnsonkc/jamie-johnson.com/README.md

 I began this site with a basic understanding of html and css.
 My skills in bootstrap, flexbox and sass developed organically as I sought various solutions and capabilities.
 Eventually I developed a thorough understanding of bootstrap's strengths and weaknesses and where and how to rely on flexbox.
 Also, I grasped the benefits of moderate/advanced sass to eliminate duplication and bloat.

 #refactoring
 Upon investigation you'll see a vareity of conventions and practices (BEM, Atomic, etc.).
 The inconsistent and varying accuracy in the implementation of these principles reflects my continued learnings and evolution as a developer as I built the site.
-I plan to continue refactoring as a means of honing my understanding of Atomic Design and Pattern Lab principles to product truely modular systems.
+I plan to continue refactoring as a means of honing my understanding of Atomic Design and Pattern Lab principles to produce modular design systems.